 Integrating Dublin Port with Dublin City and its people is a core objective of the Masterplan for Dublin Port.
 Development of proposed new public amenities on the Poolbeg Peninsula as part of the 3FM Project will provide community gain and contribute towards integrating the port with the city.
-These include:
+Proposed new public amenities include: